Education CV

 Prizes & Awards:

-- Gavin C. Reid Prize for the Best Paper by an CBR Early Career Researcher for 'Law as Code: Exploring Information, Communication and Power in Legal Systems' (2024)
+- Gavin C. Reid Prize for the Best Paper by an Early Career Researcher for 'Law as Code: Exploring Information, Communication and Power in Legal Systems' (2024)

 - Cambridge University Law Society Gold award for legal pro bono work over an academic year (2022)